lucas-comk/goodbye_world/README.md

 Tiny little python thing I did so my Github profile doesn't remain as empty as a 10:30am Wednesday bus ride.
-It works on all systems that use the Linux kernel, I guess??
+It works on Debian and derivatives.

 ## Usage